 A few days of rest usually proves to be curative for this kind of strain or sprain.
 It is often seen after a dog has been particularly active, especially in cold, wet weather.

 It is important to note that there are other causes of odd tail movement, reluctance to wag the tail, or tail flaccidity.
 Some of them are serious and require immediate veterinary attention.

 - Your dog's tail may have an injury—it may have been caught in a door, or otherwise pulled on by a person or another animal, causing muscle separation/tearing.

-- Your dog may have bite wound or other skin-damaging wound that could become abscessed, requiring drainage and antibiotics.
+- Your dog's tail may have a bite wound or another skin-damaging wound that could become abscessed, requiring drainage and antibiotics.